Anjali22-07/GSTLookUp/README.md

 ## Contributing

 - Contributions are welcome!
-If you want to improve the AI model, enhance ticketing features, or fix bugs:
+If you want to improve the UI, or add features, or fix bugs:
 - Fork the repository.
 - Create a new branch: git checkout -b feature/your-feature-name.
 - Commit your changes: git commit -m "Add feature".